 The Synod of the Evangelical Church in Germany (EKD)

 As a rule, the EKD Synod meets once a year in a different place for several days.
 The meetings are open to the public.
-The synod almost always has a so-called "main issue".
-To prepare input for the issue, the presidium appoints a so-called preparatory committee, composed half of synod members and half of specialists from public life.
+The Synod almost always has a so-called "main issue".
+To prepare input for the issue, the presidium appoints a preparatory committee, composed half of Synod members and half of specialists from public life.

 A book of reports of each meeting of the Synod is published, containing the proceedings of the plenary sessions and the resolutions.